Question 62·Medium·Rhetorical Synthesis

 Locate the matching notes

-Look back at the bullet points: which one talks about how noisy or quiet the trains are, and which ones talk about how often parts need replacing or how much maintenance they need?
+Look back at the bullet points: which one talks about how noisy or quiet the trains are, and which one talks about how often parts need replacing?

 Look for a sentence that combines and contrasts